edmundohh/TeeParty/README.md

 # TeeParty
 TeeParty is a mobile scoreboard and score-tracking application for golfers.
-See details below for more.

 ## Login or Register
 Log in with your username & password or register as a new user.